David Legates

 David Russell Legates is a former professor of geography at the University of Delaware.
 He is the former Director of the Center for Climatic Research at the same university and a former Delaware state climatologist.
 In September 2020, the Trump administration appointed him as deputy assistant secretary of commerce for observation and prediction at the National Oceanic and Atmospheric Administration.

 Legates has spent much of his career casting doubt on the severity of climate change and the human causes of warming.
 He is affiliated with the Heartland Institute, a think tank that promotes climate change denial.

 Legates' viewpoint, as stated in a 2015 study that he co-authored, is that the Earth will experience about 1.0 °C (1.8 °F) warming over the 2000 to 2100 period.

 Early life and education

 Legates received a bachelor's degree in 1982, a master's degree in 1985, and a Ph.D. in climatology in 1988, all from the University of Delaware.

 Scientific career

-Legates is a professor of geography at the University of Delaware.
+Legates was a professor of geography at the University of Delaware.
 He has also taught at Louisiana State University, the University of Oklahoma, and the University of Virginia.
 He has been a Visiting Research Scientist at the National Climate Data Center.